PedoneMatteo/Generation-of-V2X-CAM-messages-PQC-compliant/README.md

 # PQC-CAM-Generator : Post-Quantum V2X Cooperative Awareness Messages

-**CamGen_PQC** is a research project that integrates **Post-Quantum Cryptography (PQC)** into **V2X (Vehicle-to-Everything)** communication security.
+This research project integrates **Post-Quantum Cryptography (PQC)** into **V2X (Vehicle-to-Everything)** communication security.
 It extends the standard ETSI ITS message generation and certificate infrastructure to support **CRYSTALS-Dilithium** digital signatures alongside classical ECDSA, providing a migration path toward quantum-resistant vehicular networks.

 Developed as a Master's thesis at *Politecnico di Torino* in collaboration with *Nardò Technical Center — Porsche Engineering*.